griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 How many lines and characters are in this file?

 	wc chr22_ERCC92.fa

+View 10 lines from approximately the middle of this file

+head -n 425000 chr22_ERCC92.fa | tail

 Note: Instead of the above, you might consider getting reference genomes and associated annotations from UCSC
 e.g., ftp://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/